Fax over IP (FoIP): How T.38 Works and Why Your SBC Matters

 Echo cancellation presents a risk because echo cancellers designed for voice can interfere with the 2,100 Hz CED tone and other modem signals.
 Many echo cancellers are designed to disable themselves when they detect a 2,100 Hz tone, but not all implementations work correctly.

-SIP re-INVITE failures occur when the SBC or gateway detects fax tones and sends a SIP re-INVITE to switch to T.38, but the re-INVITE does not reach the other side or is rejected.
+SIP re-INVITE failures occur when the SBC or gateway detects fax tones and sends a SIP re-INVITE to switch to T.38, but the re-INVITE must reach the other side and be accepted.
 Firewalls, NAT devices, and SIP-unaware middleboxes can block or corrupt re-INVITEs, preventing the T.38 switchover.
 The call falls back to G.711, and if passthrough conditions are not met, the fax fails.

 The Role of the SBC in Fax over IP